codingfox86/evil-twin/README.md

 -> Understand how Evil Twin attacks work in practice.

--> Learn how to configure a rogue AP using tools like hostapd, dnsmasq, and apache2.
+-> Learn how to configure a rogue AP using airgeddon.

 -> Simulate a credential capture scenario using a fake captive portal.